 Students can upload appropriate documents electronically using ASU’s secure web form.
 A list of acceptable documents is provided on the web form.
 All documentation is subject to review and students may be asked to provide additional information.
 Processing time is 2-3 business days.

-Students can submit documents in-person at any registrar location, by mail or by email to email@example.com.
+Students can submit documents by mail (see below) or by email to email@example.com.
 Copies of your documentation is acceptable provided they are legible and unaltered.
 All documentation is subject to review and students may be asked to provide additional information.
 Processing time is 2-3 business days.

 Arizona State University